Mosh333/Learning-C-System-Programming-Operating-System/README.md

 ## Distributed Systems
 To be done in Golang
 Section yet to be 🚧
+- Probably take a primer on Golang then learn more about Distributed Systems

 ## Parallel Programming
 To be done in C